CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 1. `CS::base` must not be the same as `CS` (apart from the CIE XYZ special case).
 2. The graph of colour spaces and their base spaces must be a directed acyclic graph, with no loops or disconnected subgraphs.
 3. The channel list must be the correct length for the colour space's number of channels.
-4. The channel list must contain only ASCII upper and lower case letters, excluding capital A.
+4. The channel list must contain only ASCII upper and lower case letters.
 5. The channel list must not contain any duplicates.

 ## Colour space classes